Ahavaz/myreads/README.md

 To get the application up and running right away:

-* install all project dependencies with `npm install`
+* install all project dependencies with `npm install` or only production dependencies with `npm install --only=production`
 * start the development server with `npm start`

 ## Backend Server